markofsuccess/Python-MongoDB-Milestone-Project-3/README.md

 ## Responsivness

 * The site was tested on multiple devices using Google chrome developer tools to see the responsivness for different media devices.
 The devices that were tested were: Samsung S5, Pixel 2, Pixel 2 XL, iPhone X, iPhone 5/6/7/8, iPhone 6/7/8 Plus, iPad and iPad Pro.
-* [Responsive Design Checker](https://responsivedesignchecker.com/) was used to test responsiveness as well.
+* [Responsive Design Checker](https://responsivedesignchecker.com/) was used to test responsiveness on multiple devices.
+All test were succesful.

 ## Links & Review buttons